 DAY 1: Arrive Phnom Penh, Cambodia

 In the afternoon, your sightseeing tour begins at the Royal Palace, still in use as the royal residence.
-Tour the exterior, lush palace grounds, including the Silver Pagoda, named it so because its floor is made up of 5000 silver tiles.
+Visit the exterior, lush palace grounds, including the Silver Pagoda, which has its name because of the 5000 silver tiles that made up its floor.
 It is one of the most exquisite structures in Cambodia and the most sacred temple in the country.
-Visit the elegant National Museum to view some of its 5000 works of art, including pre-Angkorean pieces, and special pieces from the temples.
+Visit the elegant National Museum to view 5000 works of art, including pre-Angkorean pieces, and special pieces from the temples.

-Next visit Central Market located in a distinctive domed Art Deco building, and the sprawling Russian Market, a labyrinth of stalls selling a plethora of goods and souvenirs.
-Hand-loomed silk scarves and silver jewelry are particularly good value.
-Visit the large food section, taking the opportunity to sample some of the local dishes such as Khmer curry chicken or shrimp won tons.
+Next, visit the central market located in a distinctive domed Art Deco building, and the sprawling Russian Market, a maze of stalls selling many nice products and souvenirs, particularly hand-loomed silk scarves and silver jewelry are particularly good value.
+Take this opportunity to sample some of the local dishes such as Khmer curry chicken or shrimp wontons in the wide food section.

 Overnight in Phnom Penh.